aimclub/evoguess-ai/.github/rho_docs_en/intro.md

 Programming Problem (0-1-ILP).
 Let us briefly describe the basic concept of applying probabilistic backdoors to solve problems of the described classes.

-So, a Strong Backdoor Set (SBS) for a particular combinatorial Constraint Satisfaction Problem (SCP) is a set of variables in the constraint system under consideration, the knowledge of which provides some additional information, often allowing either to
+Strong Backdoor Set (SBS) for a particular combinatorial Constraint Satisfaction Problem (SCP) is a set of variables in the constraint system under consideration, the knowledge of which provides some additional information, often allowing either to